 One way of expressing this truth is to say that every act of sexual intercourse must be truly unitive and procreative, in order to fulfill the demands of human nature.
 If either or both elements are missing or damaged, then the act of sexual love is more animal than human.
 Several examples will illustrate:

-• Two people who are not married do not posses the
+• Two people who are not married do

 • A married couple who find that they cannot conceive a child even with medical assistance resort to in vitro fertilization.
 They seek to make possible procreation without the union of intercourse, which is the natural way designed by God for the transmission of life.